dilipagheda/travelplanner-js/README.md

 If the travel date is beyond the 7 days then it shows today's weather and next 16 days's forecasted weather for the target location.

-Th goal of this project is also to practice with:
+The goal of this project is also to practice with:
 - Setting up Webpack
 - Sass styles
 - Webpack Loaders and Plugins